-Look out for the following labels, which appear on all sorts of packaging - from soft drink cans, to bread bags and plastic toiletry bottles.
-They will tell you the kind of packaging the item has and whether the packaging is recyclable.
-If it is, the label will also tell you whether you can put the packaging in your kerbside recycling bin or take to your local recycling centre.
+Look out for the following labels which appear on all sorts of packaging - from soft drink cans, to bread bags and plastic toiletry bottles.
+They will tell you whether the packaging is likely to be collected for recycling or if you can take it to your local recycling centre.

 The Green Dot

-The Green Dot does not necessarily mean that the packaging is recyclable, will be recycled, or has been recycled.
-It is a symbol used on packaging in many European countries and signifies that the producer has made a financial contribution towards the recovery and recycling of packaging.
+The Green Dot does not necessarily mean that the packaging is recyclable, will be recycled or has been recycled.
+It is a symbol used on packaging in some European countries and signifies that the producer has made a financial contribution towards the recovery and recycling of packaging in Europe.

-Please dispose of glass bottles and jars in a bottle bank (but remember to separate colours) or use your glass household recycling collection if you have one.
+This symbol asks that you recycle the glass container.
+Please dispose of glass bottles and jars in a bottle bank, remembering to separate colours, or use your glass household recycling collection if you have one.

-The Forest Stewardship Council (FSC) logo identifies products which contain wood from well managed forests independently certified in accordance with the rules of the FSC.
+The Forest Stewardship Council (FSC) logo identifies wood-based products from well managed forests independently certified in accordance with the rules of the FSC.

 Enter your postcode into our Recycling Locator tool to find out: